gnomo11/I2C_Comm_EEPROM/README.md

 By clicking on the memory icon, the microcontroller connects to the interface, if the operation was successful, the icon is painted green:
 ![init_comm_with_pic](https://user-images.githubusercontent.com/91303136/231665353-b3f5cc53-864f-4c17-850c-a500a5e3aab9.jpg)

-To start the writing process click on the Data icon:
+To start the writing process click on the Data icon\n:
 ![start_writting](https://user-images.githubusercontent.com/91303136/231665803-ee1a1a4c-fc96-4e82-b210-20f2025bb3f8.jpg)

 Set the data value and the data address.
 Then click on the button "Write Data" and wait until the progress bar is completed: